mirozo/SGX_data_daily_downloader/README.md

 # SGX_data_daily_downloader

-Python job to download certain data from SGX daily
+Python script to download data from SGX using web scrapping techniques.